Employee Tip: Filing for Unemployment in WI; Preparing for Appeal and Hearing

 3. What Happens at The Hearing.
 As mentioned, the ALJ controls what happens at the hearing.
 In my experience, a UI hearing usually proceeds as follows:

-- The ALJ calls each witness (often, the employee-claimant is first), swears them in, and questions the witness.
+• The ALJ calls each witness, swears them in, and questions the witness.
 Then, the ALJ allows each party’s attorney or representative a chance to question the witness.

 4. Hearing Decision.
-After the hearing- and usually within a week or two- the ALJ sends the parties a written decision whether the employee has won the hearing (and won UI benefits) or not.
+After the hearing- usually within a week to a month- the ALJ sends the parties a written decision whether the employee has won the hearing (and won UI benefits) or not.

 H. Should You Bring an Attorney to the Hearing?